Daniel Cormier Hopes Jon Jones Only Gets Minimum Suspension

 Daniel Cormier On Whether Jon Jones Will Ever Fight Again

 MMA Mania reported that UFC President Dana White is not convinced that fans will ever see Jon Jones fight again.
 White said that Jones could not handle the pressure of being the champion.
-While he said that Jon could have been considered the best ever, but White also said he was “unfixable.”
+White said that Jon could have been considered the best ever, but he also said Jones was “unfixable.”

-Daniel Cormier said that Jon Jones will fight again because he is too talented not to.
+Daniel Cormier said that Jon Jones would fight again because he is too talented not to compete.
 However, Cormier said that Jones has a lot of issues that need to be fixed.
-The one thing that Daniel pointed out was that Jon Jones is only 30, which is younger than he was when he started fighting.
+The one thing that Daniel pointed out was that Jon Jones is only 30, which is younger than Cormier was when he started fighting in MMA.

-Daniel Cormier said that, even if Jon Jones gets two years, he will be fine to fight again but it will involve Jones making a positive change.
+Daniel Cormier said that even if Jon Jones gets suspended for two years, he will be fine to fight again, but it will involve Jones making a positive change.

 [Featured Image by John Locher / AP Images]